Jasonette/JASONETTE-iOS/app/Pods/INTULocationManager/README.md

 ## Usage

 ### Requesting Permission to Access Location Services
-INTULocationManager automatically handles obtaining permission to access location services when you issue a location request and the user has not already granted your app permission to access location services.
+INTULocationManager automatically handles obtaining permission to access location services when you issue a location request and the user has not already granted your app the permission to access that location services.

 #### iOS 9 and above
 Starting with iOS 8, you **must** provide a description for how your app uses location services by setting a string for the key [`NSLocationWhenInUseUsageDescription`](https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW26) or [`NSLocationAlwaysUsageDescription`](https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW18) in your app's `Info.plist` file.
 INTULocationManager determines which level of permissions to request based on which description key is present.
 You should only request the minimum permission level that your app requires, therefore it is recommended that you use the "When In Use" level unless you require more access.
 If you provide values for both description keys, the more permissive "Always" level is requested.

 #### iOS 11
 Starting with iOS 11, you **must** provide a description for how your app uses location services by setting a string for the key `NSLocationAlwaysAndWhenInUseUsageDescription` in your app's `Info.plist` file.

+#### iOS 12
+Starting with iOS 12, you will have access to set the `desiredActivityType` as `CLActivityTypeAirborne`.

 ### Getting the Current Location (once)
 To get the device's current location, use the method `requestLocationWithDesiredAccuracy:timeout:block:`.